 While acorn squash is cooking, heat a medium saucepan on medium heat, add 1 Tbsp olive oil and onion.
 Let onions soften and cook for about 3-4 minutes, add garlic and saute another minute.

 Scoop out acorn squash and add to onion mixture along with 3 cups broth.
 With a stick blender puree until smooth.
-Add salt, pepper and cream, stir to combine.
+Add salt, pepper and cream and ginger (opt), stir to combine.
 Turn heat to low and while it continues to warm prepare the dressing mix.

 In a blender combine olive oil, ginger, garlic, sherry, lemon juice, maple syrup and nutmeg.
 Blend for a few seconds until emulsified.